-1.4 Competition for a Grant
+1.4 Competition for a Partner

 This RFP is competitive.
-Each Applicant must demonstrate its ability to carry out the activities for the grant for which it applies (called a "project").
-A review panel will evaluate the applications for each advertised grant according to the stated list of criteria in each project's description.
-The most responsive application/s will be recommended for a grant.
+Each Applicant must demonstrate its ability to carry out the activities of the partnership as they will receive a grant.
+A review panel will evaluate the applications for the RFP according to the stated list of criteria in the project's description.
+The most responsive application/s will be recommended for the partnership.